The rise of sports holidays has been a constant trend for more than a decade.

 It may be a relatively recent Olympic addition, but Triathlon holidays attract a particular and focused group of devotees.

-A recent Yougov survey found the main demographic was competitive alpha males around 40, with one in five triathletes traveling overseas to compete.
+A recent Yougov survey found the primary demographic was competitive alpha males around 40, with one in five triathletes traveling overseas to compete.

 If you’re looking to focus on training or competing in a triathlon or mixed events, then the Iron Man World Championship is worth considering.